Elliott Roosevelt (general): Warplanes purchasing scandal

+Political career

+Roosevelt was active in the Democratic Party as early as 1932, when he attended the Democratic National Convention that nominated his father for President.
+He was later elected a delegate to the 1936 and 1940 DNCs representing Texas, and at the latter convention attempted to secure the nomination of fellow Texan Jesse H. Jones for Vice President.

+After his father's death, Roosevelt began to drift away from the Democratic Party.
+In 1946, he endorsed American Laborite Eugene P. Connolly over Democrat Daniel Flynn for Congress in New York's 21st district.
+In 1947, he gave a speech at a sold-out "Crisis Meeting" hosted by the Progressive Citizens of America at Madison Square Garden in which he attacked the Truman Doctrine for threatening world peace.
+He further criticized Truman's domestic policies as leading the nation toward another depression, and encouraged PCA members to storm the 1948 DNC and nominate former Vice President Henry A. Wallace for President.

+In March 1948 however, Roosevelt abruptly changed course and joined the Draft Eisenhower movement alongside his brother Franklin, denouncing Wallace's proposed third party.
+Journalist Curtis D. MacDougall posits this sudden shift in opinion was likely the result of "economic pressure" from his mother.

 Later life

 After FDR's death in 1945, Roosevelt and his family moved to Top Cottage to be near his mother, who considered him her favorite child.
 She gave him financial assistance throughout her life.
 In 1947, Eleanor bought from the FDR estate Val-Kill farms, the home she lived in after FDR's death, and deeded the property to Elliott Roosevelt.
 After he moved to Miami Beach and Havana with his fourth wife in 1952, his brother John bought the Hyde Park tract.
 Later, the property became the Eleanor Roosevelt National Historic Site.

 Roosevelt pursued many different careers during his life, including owning a pre-war radio station network (Texas State Network) in Texas and living as a rancher.
 He again moved to Florida and was elected mayor of Miami Beach in 1965, then was unseated two years later.
-After a business career marked by ties to organized crime, he was investigated by the Senate's "Jackson Committee" in 1973.
+After a business career marked by ties to the national crime syndicate, he was investigated by the U.S. Senate Permanent Subcommittee on Investigations (PSI) under Senator Henry M. Jackson in 1973.